 Metal roofing has come a long way, both in color and architectural style, since the days when they were typically only seen on farms.
 Growing numbers of people are selecting metal roofs for both roof replacement and new construction.
-Consumers are primarily selecting metal roofs because of the material’s longer lifespan; however, due to the upfront costs being roughly three times the amount of shingles, most people are still choosing the latter.
+Residential roofing customers are primarily selecting metal roofs because of the material’s longer lifespan; however, due to the upfront costs being roughly three times the amount of shingles, most people are still choosing the latter.
 If you’re in the market for a new roof for your home or business, consider the advantages and disadvantages of both before making a decision.

 Cost, Longevity, & Durability